flame-stream/FlameStream/benchmark/README.md

 Caveats:

 - If something goes wrong you need to manually kill bench.
-I ssh into a host and `sudo pkill -f spbsu` (To run on every host: `sudo ansible -v -i aws.yml all -a 'sudo pkill -f spb'`
+I ssh into a host and `sudo pkill -f spbsu` (To run on every host: `ansible -v -i aws.yml all -a 'sudo pkill -f spb'`
 - You need to manually check resources on each host.
 So I suggest to ssh into _bench_ and _input_ hosts and random worker.
 Run `vmstat -Sm 1`.
 To monitor memory and cpu usage.
 - When you are copying hosts to inventory from aws console check twice